Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Fields.rst

 * ``density_from_shape`` : This operator deduces the particle mass from the shape volume and the particle density.
    * [double] `density`
-* ``inertia_from_shape`` : This operator deduces the particle intertia from the shape constant I/M and the particle mass.
+* ``inertia_from_shape`` : This operator deduces the particle inertia from the shape constant I/M and the particle mass.
-* ``radius_from_shape`` : This operator computes the maximum radius cutoff in function of shape types and stores the radius cutoff for every particles corresponding to their shape types.
+* ``radius_from_shape`` : This operator computes the maximum radius cutoff in function of shape types and stores the radius cutoff for every particle corresponding to their shape types.

 .. note::